Cart

 Your cart is currently empty.

+As we know, LEED means liberation, education, economic and Development.(www.leed.in) it comes from our Non-Profit Organization, NGO which is running more than 35 years but what is the "Thalir" means?
 The name 'Thalir' in the Indian origin, means tender leafa new shoot, bud of a plant or tree.
 We are trying to rebuild the lives of broken families to start over again.
 We are Self-Help Group which has been initiated by our trust.

 1. Mrs. Anu, a thirty-something mother of two who had been working with Thalir–LEED and NGO for about a year.
 But, with the onset of the pandemic, she stopped coming last year and doing basket making at her home.
 Her husband worked in a company, but due to the pandemic, he has been unable to go to work.

 She has also been working in a factory that manufactures wires, but due to the recent lockdown, that source of income has also been cut off.
 Her children have stopped attending school, and she is unable to afford devices for online education.
-They haven't been studying.
+They have not been studying.
 She claims that she is struggling to make ends meet.

-2. Mrs. Valli is a mother of two kids.
+1. Mrs. Valli is a mother of two kids.
 She weaves baskets at Thalir LEED and works as a Social Worker at The New LEED.
 She has been actively working for the organisation because it has kept her afloat during these difficult financial and labour times.
 Her husband has been out of work for about two and a half years, and her mother visits them on occasion.
 She is the sole provider for the family, working in Thalir LEED and doing odd jobs to supplement her income.
 She claims that she forced her children to take the exams and submit their answers to their school because she does not earn enough to pay for their online education.
 She is currently sending them to her mother-in-house law's because their house is in disrepair and there has been a rapid increase in Covid cases in their area.

 When asked about her job as a basket weaver, she describes it as "wonderful and fun!"
 She enjoys bonding with other women and having them support one another.
 Because of the number of women who are married in our area, their husbands are either unemployed or addicted to alcohol, and some are even widowed.
 One of the ladies is even fighting cancer and making baskets.

-4. Radha's daughter, Iniya, is an artisan.
+2. Radha's daughter, Iniya, is an artisan.
 She has been married for three years and has a ten-month-old child.
 She weaves at home and uses innovative and novel weaving techniques.
 Her husband is an electrician, and she, too, has a rental house.

-6. Dhaya lives in Perungudi with her own house and enjoys weaving baskets as a hobby.
+2. Dhaya lives in Perungudi with her own house and enjoys weaving baskets as a hobby.
 She has two children in the seventh and twelfth grades.
 Her husband works as a fabricator of aluminium.
 She has been weaving baskets for three years.

-7.Arasu, despite being a student, is a skilled weaver who has been with us for 8 years.
+3. Arasu, despite being a student, is a skilled weaver who has been with us for 8 years.
 He is a third-year student at Quaid-e-Millath Government College.
 He creates stunning works of art.
-When he entered 'The New LEED office,' he was in eighth grade.He has two working sisters who never contribute to the family's income.
+When he entered 'The New LEED office,' he was in eighth grade.
+He has two working sisters who never contribute to the family's income.
 He comes from a low-income family with a troubled past.
 His father has two families and struggles to provide for them.
 He is only nineteen years old and works a night shift in Medicare to supplement his income.
 He aspires to be a nurse after completing his B.com.

-8. Mary has been with 'The New LEED' Trust for over ten years.
+4. Mary has been with 'The New LEED' Trust for over ten years.
 Her husband is a security guard with three grown children.
 Only one of the three girls is married, and the other two are less interested in marriage.
 As a mother, she is concerned about her children and wishes for them to marry.

-She is the headteacher and the driving force behind all of the basket weavers.
+She is the headteacher and the driving force behind all the basket weavers.
 Her time is spent teaching them tailoring, weaving, and guiding them through each step.
-She is solely responsible for all of the women's tasks.
+She is solely responsible for all the women's tasks.

 She has completed her diploma and was working in an IT company before her marriage.
-After the marriage, her husband doesn't allow her to go to work for almost 17 years.
+After the marriage, her husband does not allow her to go to work for almost 17 years.
 Through, all these years, she was said to take care of her family and children.
 Her life was restricted to the four walls of the house.
 Afterward, as their children grew up, their income was not enough to meet their family needs.
-Thus she joined for training into The New LEED trust thereafter she is full fletched in Thalir-LEED.
-She knows jewelry making, Garland making, Flower Vase making, and other extra activities.
+Thus, she joined for training into The New LEED trust thereafter she is full fletched in Thalir-LEED.
+She knows jewellery making, Garland making, Flower Vase making, and other extra activities.
 Being part of Thalir LEED has helped her to empower herself in many ways.

 Empowerment is more than simply feeling powerful or confident.
 True empowerment is pure validation, a state of being in which we recognize and celebrate our own wild potential.
 This feeling is often elusive, particularly for individuals who experience daily oppression, self-doubt, or limiting circumstances.

 She has been working for the past 5 years in The New LEED, Trust.
 She earns more, based on the number of baskets she weaves.
-She feels very happy and proud to work and earn money.
+She feels incredibly happy and proud to work and earn money.
 Now, she is also able to contribute to family expenses and meet her children’s school fees.
 She feels happy and empowered to be financially independent.
 Working in Thalir LEED, helps her to learn new skills and be more creative.
 She learned to make different varieties of baskets, varieties of stars, and other crafts.
-She is highly motivated to learn new skills.
+She is initiative-taking to learn new skills.
 At times, she also shares that she feels safe working in Thalir-LEED.

-THANGA LAKSHMI: Mrs.Thanga Lakshmi, from Perungudi, aged 63, has 2 sons and a daughter.
+1. Thanga Lakshmi:Mrs. Thanga Lakshmi, at Perungudi, aged sixty-three, has two sons and a daughter.
 All are married.
-She is living with her spouse, aged 73.
-She learnt basket weaving 6 years ago, and started weaving baskets for us till the lock down.
-She's back to our Thalir-LEED to weave baskets and earn a livelihood.
+She is living with her spouse, aged seventy-three.
+She learnt basket weaving 6 years ago and started weaving baskets for us till the lock down.
+She is back to our Thalir-LEED to weave baskets and earn a livelihood.
 She feels proud to earn and have sustainability.

-SANDHIYASandhiya, a 17 years old girl child, who has just finished her schooling in Perungudi Govt school and stands in need of joining college.
+2. SandhiyaSandhiya, a 17-year-old girl child, who has just finished her schooling in Perungudi Govt school and stands in need of joining college.
 She has a younger brother doing his 10th grade in the same school.
-Her father is a drug addict, who doesn't have a permanent job and is irregular to work.
+Her father is a drug addict, who does not have a permanent job and is irregular to work.
 Sandhiya has grown up seeing her father physically and verbally abuse her mother.
 Her mother is a domestic worker, who is the sole breadwinner of the family.
-She has a great interest in designing clothes, and does mehndi designing for her friends and neighbors for a minimum charge in order to support her mother and their family expenses.
+She has a great interest in designing clothes and does mehndi designing for her friends and neighbours for a minimum charge to support her mother and their family expenses.
 Her interest in designing motivated her to join tailoring classes and pursue her dream to run her own boutique one day.
 She is learning now and says eventually she will be great artisans in Thalir-LEED.

 She calls her work as a basket weaver "great and fun" when we inquire about it.
-She enjoys bonding with other women artisans who is too sailing in the same boat and weavind their lives like her and having them support one another.
-She says that her in her community, Kallukotai the number of women who are married their husbands are either unemployed or addicted to alcohol, and some are even widowed.
+She enjoys bonding with other women artisans who is too sailing in the same boat and weaving their lives like her and having them support one another.
+She says that her in her community, Kallukuttai the number of women who are married their husbands are either unemployed or addicted to alcohol, and some are even widowed.

-RANI, 46-year-old D. Rani moved from Pallikaranai to the marshlands of Kallu Kuttai in the southern fringes of the city 20 years ago, the area was chest-deep in water.
+16.Rani: 46-year-old D. Rani moved from Pallikaranai to the marshlands of Kallu Kuttai in the southern fringes of the city 20 years ago, the area was chest-deep in water.
 “There was barely any land,” she recalls.
 “We were the ones who made some for ourselves.”

 According to her, the Kallu Kuttai that she remembers housed four families.
 Today, it is a 370-acre slum broken into various ‘Nagars’ on either side of the Perungudi elevated train station.
 With around 204 unpaved streets, it has approximately 20,000 houses.
 None of them are authorized.
-Kallu Kuttai, a 370-acre unauthorised slum, houses 20,000 families who are not entitled to many facilities
+Kallu Kuttai, a 370-acre unauthorised slum, houses 20,000 families who are not entitled to many facilities.

 “The land actually belongs to Anna University and the people living there haven’t been forced to leave only because the university hasn’t objected yet,” explains P. Bhagyalakshmi, the Village Administrative Officer in charge of the slum.
 “But, tomorrow, if we get orders to evict them, we will have no other choice,” she adds.
 “Everything these people have here is temporary.”